matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/l1-l2-interop.md

 1. All transactions are processed sequentially, i.e. FIFO.
 2. Each priority operation has to be processed by the operator within `X` days from submission to the contract.

-The first rule was strictly enforced by the smart contract.
+The first rule is strictly enforced by the smart contract.

 The second rule could be violated if the operator became malicious or unavailable.
 If that happened, the system entered **exodus mode**, where no new blocks were processed and users could withdraw their funds without operator interference.